Bit-Z Token (BZ) Trading Up 116% Over Last 7 Days

-Bit-Z Token (CURRENCY:BZ) traded down 0.8% against the dollar during the 24-hour period ending at 0:00 AM ET on June 3rd.
-Over the last seven days, Bit-Z Token has traded 116% higher against the dollar.
-Bit-Z Token has a market capitalization of $26.48 million and $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.
-One Bit-Z Token coin can now be purchased for $0.21 or 0.00000377 BTC on popular exchanges.
+Bit-Z Token (CURRENCY:BZ) traded down 0.8% against the US dollar during the one day period ending at 21:00 PM E.T. on June 4th.
+One Bit-Z Token coin can currently be purchased for about $0.21 or 0.00000377 BTC on major cryptocurrency exchanges.
+Over the last week, Bit-Z Token has traded up 116% against the US dollar.
+Bit-Z Token has a market capitalization of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.